Close Menu

 Neanderthal Reinterpretation

-The findings are surprising, but it is certainly not the only surprising discovery concerning Neanderthals in recent years.
+The findings are surprising, but it is certainly not the only surprising discoveries concerning Neanderthals in recent years.
 For whom scientists have made a complete reinterpretation of.
 Not only do many of us living today still have genes from them.
 They were both red-haired and blonde.
-They played music, expressed themselves with cave paintings and adorned themselves with jewelry.
+They played music, expressed themselves with cave paintings, and adorned themselves with jewelry.
 They laid flowers on their graves and evidently mourned their lost ones.

-Sistiaga adds; “We have passed through different phases in our interpretation of Neanderthals,” “It’s important to understand all aspects of why humanity has come to dominate the planet the way it does,” co-author Roger Summons adds, a professor of geobiology in MIT’s Department of Earth, Atmospheric, and Planetary Sciences.
-“A lot of that has to do with improved nutrition over time.”.
+Sistiaga adds, “We have passed through different phases in our interpretation of Neanderthals.”
+“It’s important to understand all aspects of why humanity has come to dominate the planet the way it does,” co-author Roger Summons adds, a professor of geobiology in MIT’s Department of Earth, Atmospheric, and Planetary Sciences.
+“A lot of that has to do with improved nutrition over time.”

 The study has been published in the journal PLoS ONE.